nlewo/hydra-cli/README.md

         -H <host>        Hydra host URL [env: HYDRA_HOST=]  [default: https://hydra.nixos.org]

     SUBCOMMANDS:
+        create-project    Create a new project
-        help         Prints this message or the help of the given subcommand(s) project      Get information of a project
-        reproduce    Retrieve information to reproduce an output path search       Search by output paths
+        help              Prints this message or the help of the given subcommand(s) reproduce         Retrieve information to reproduce an output path search            Search by output paths
+        show-project      Get information of a project

     A client to query Hydra through its JSON API.

-### Command `hydra-cli project`
+### Command `hydra-cli create-project`

-    hydra-cli-project
+    hydra-cli-create-project
-    Get information of a project
+    Create a new project

     USAGE:
-        hydra-cli project [FLAGS] <PROJECT>
+        hydra-cli create-project <jobset> --config <config> --password <password> --project <project> --user <user>

     FLAGS:
         -h, --help       Prints help information
-        -j               JSON output
         -V, --version    Prints version information

+    OPTIONS:
+            --config <config>        Project configuration in JSON
+            --password <password>    A user password [env: HYDRA_PW=] --project <project>      The name of the project in which to create the jobset --user <user>            A user name [env: HYDRA_USER=]

     ARGS:
-        <PROJECT>    A project name
+        <jobset>    The name of the jobset to create

 ### Command `hydra-cli reproduce`